Nikola Krstović: DAC 1904 Dunajská Streda

 On 5 September 2021, DAC has announced the signing of Krstović on a four-year contract.
 DAC's sporting director Jan Van Daele claimed that DAC had scouted Krstović since his youth years in Montenegro.
 He was given the jersey number 45.
 Krstović claimed gladness and honour following the contract signing.
 In 2022–23 Fortuna Liga season, Krstović became the league's top scorer, scoring 18 goals in 27 appearances, up from 4 goals in 11 matches in the previous season.

 Lecce

 On 17 August 2023, Krstović signed for Serie A club Lecce.
 Ten days later, on 27 August, he scored a goal on his debut against Fiorentina, securing a 2–2 draw.
 Krstović also scored the opening goal at the Stadio Via del mare as Giallorossi beat Salernitana 2–0 and a goal in a draw against Monza (1–1), thus becoming the first Lecce player to score in his first three games with the club.

 Atalanta

 On 20 August 2025, Krstović moved to Atalanta and received squad number 90.
+He scored against his former team Lecce on 6th April 2026.